vexify1337/FearX-PhysicalTherapy/README.md

 # FearX-PhysicalTherapy
-FearX Crutch Removing script, multiple things fixed and edited. original script was absolutely ass, no offence to faceless, it looked like chat gpt threw up all over it. half the things it was supposed to support, it doesn't, half of the code was broken. now it is fixed and improved using my sexy bridge.
+FearX Crutch Removal Script, Multiple issues fixed and functionality improved.
+The original script had several broken or unsupported features and lacked consistency.
+These have now been resolved, the codebase cleaned up, and integration improved using my custom bridge.
+Overall stability, structure, and readability have been significantly enhanced.